AXEL Go Blockchain App Joins Clio’s Global Platform of Legal Technology Solutions

 AXEL Go’s unique security features can provide stringent defense against cyberthreats, while also helping to maintain proper workflow management.
 With its newly launched metadata preservation feature, AXEL Go is a defensible, cost effective and easy-to-use option for legal professionals to collect evidence, while preserving crucial metadata and for smaller document collections, AXEL Go eliminates the need for costly forensic examiners.

 “We’re excited that Clio’s legal professionals can now experience AXEL Go and benefit from this intuitive and secure software that addresses their most important cybersecurity issues,” says Ben Ow, President and CTO of AXEL.
-“According to the ABA TechReport 2021, nearly one in every three firms will experience some type of cyber-attack or data breach.
+“According to the ABA TechReport 2021, 25% of respondents reported that their firms had experienced a data breach at some point.
 AXEL Go is an easily implemented solution to help legal professionals organize their digital workspace, as well as keep their clients and practices safe from security risks.”

 Clio, the most connected legal technology, is transforming the legal experience for all through cloud-based and client-centered solutions that integrate with 200+ apps.
 Firms of all sizes and practice areas use Clio to manage firm operations, improve client experiences, streamline billing and payments, and automate legal documents—saving lawyers valuable time and resources.